pqabelian/abelian-community-website/docs/guide/qday-testnet/abel-staking.md

 #### 1. Connect Wallet

-If you have already connected your MetaMask wallet on the previous Qday staking page, you can skip this step.
+If you have already connected your MetaMask wallet on the previous QDay staking page, you can skip this step.

 - Click the “Connect” button at the top right of the page and select MetaMask to start connecting;
     ![Connect Wallet](/qday-testnet/abel-faucet/connect-metamask-wallet1.png)<br>